Andrea/andrea.github.io/_posts/2026-01-19-making-of-a-decision-4.markdown

 Bytesize Architecture Sessions are a workshop format that helps teams understand the systems they work on.
 Each session focuses on a small slice of a system.
 After a few sessions, your team will be understand their software systems more consistently, grow a common vocabulary and ultimately build tools to design the future together.

 Bytesize Architecture sessions are used in decision-making to facilitate collaborative software design through a structured workshop format that prioritises shared understanding.
-This approach involves small groups of eight to ten people engaging in repeated one-hour modelling sessions.
+This approach focuses on cross-functional small groups of eight to ten people engaging in iterative one-hour modelling sessions.

 It can be used in the Discovery phase of decision making for understanding the current state and in the Design phase to support option generation or to investigate each option as a group.

 ![What is Bytesize Architecture Sessions]({{site.images}}/2026/BAS-infographic.png)